NVMe/TCP In-Band Authentication

 In order to support authentication for specific hosts:

-- A new resource named “trusted-host” has been added.
-Trusted hosts need to be explicitly configured in the Lightbits cluster to allow them to connect to the cluster and for the cluster to connect to them.
+• A new resource named “trusted-host” has been added.
+Trusted hosts need to be explicitly configured in the Lightbits cluster to allow them to connect to the cluster.

-- A new command is needed to set the secrets used to authenticate the bidirectional connection (for each such trusted host).
+• A new command was added to set the secrets used to authenticate the connection (for each such trusted host).

 To use the feature, the following sequence should be followed:

-- Create trusted host resources for each host that you want to connect to the cluster.
+• Create a trusted host resource for each host that you want to connect to the cluster.

 The following sections of this document provide additional detail on each of the APIs.
 Full details on the APIs/CLIs are available in the Lightbits REST and lbcli documentation.